aayars/mastodon-boilerplate/README.md

 ## Object storage and frontend cache.

-If you aren't going to use cloud object storage (e.g. S3, Wasabi), this step can be skipped.

-Set up a new object storage bucket with your cloud provider of choice.
+Set up a new object storage bucket (S3) with your cloud provider of choice.
 Generate and make note of a shared key and secret for API access.

 Set up a distributed frontend cache, such as CloudFront, in front of the bucket.
 This will be where media files are served from.